visgl/react-map-gl/docs/components/interactive-map.md

         zoom={8}
         onViewportChange={(viewport) => {
           const {width, height, latitude, longitude, zoom} = viewport;
-          // Optionally call `setState` and use the state to update the map.
+          // call `setState` and use the state to update the map.
         }}
       />
     );